min2ha/ukwa-site/content/target/27850/index.en.md

   "subject": "Climate Change Debates"
 }

-# Department of Energy and Climate Change, The (DECC)

 The Department of Energy & Climate Change (DECC) works to make sure the UK has secure, clean, affordable energy supplies and promote international action to mitigate climate change.